-You drop your quarters into the slot, tap a couple of buttons, and the machine gives you two candy bars instead of one.
+You drop your quarters into the slot, tap a couple of buttons, and the machine gives you two candy bars for the price of one.
 Hallelujah!
 You’re rich!
-But only in candy.

 You get twice the money at no additional cost to your donors.

 Think of it this way: If someone offered to give your organization free contributions each time someone donated, would you say yes?
 Of course!